micmejia/bible-dump/NKJV/Romans/Rom 13.md

 Owe no one anything except to love one another, for he who loves another has fulfilled the law.

 ###### 9
-For the commandments, "You shall not commit adultery," "You shall not murder," "You shall not steal," [^b]"You shall not bear false witness," "You shall not covet," and if _there is_ any other commandment, are _all_ summed up in this saying, namely, "You shall love your neighbor as yourself."
+For the commandments, "You shall not commit adultery," "You shall not murder," "You shall not steal," "You shall not bear false witness," "You shall not covet," and if _there is_ any other commandment, are _all_ summed up in this saying, namely, "You shall love your neighbor as yourself."

 ###### 10
 Love does no harm to a neighbor; therefore love _is_ the fulfillment of the law. ## Put on Christ